 There are few things as relaxing as a nice spa, but doing so after injuring your back may actually make your situation worse by increasing inflammation.
 Doctors recommend applying ice to the area for 20 minutes at a time during the first two or three times in order to reduce pain and inflammation.
 An exception, people who suffer from chronic pain can find relief taking a warm bath.
 Play it safe and check with your doctor for the best treatment.

 Most people will experience some level of back pain in their lifetime, but the overwhelming majority will find relief through modifications such as over the counter anti-inflammatory medicines, exercise, physical therapy, or even just by waiting it out.
 In actuality, spine surgery is recommended for a small percentage of patients and until all other treatment methods have been tried.
 These patients often suffer from degenerative spine or joint problems that cause pain that is chronic.
 Whether you understand the origin of your pain or not, a fear of surgery shouldn’t prevent you from seeking medical help.

-The information herein on "Back Pain Myths: Revealed" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Back Pain Myths: Revealed" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST